endriu17/paper-rock-scissors-React/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Paper-rock-scissors in react](https://eager-bhabha-5976e1.netlify.com/).

 ## Available Scripts